Cogan Diversity Picture Book Award 2019 Winner announced

 The award began as a way to encourage and promote equal representation in children’s picture books, and has swiftly grown into an example of a small school doing big things.
 Ruth Morgan, Additional Learning Needs Coordinator at Cogan Primary School, has been chronicling the journey in a number of blogs; from how the award came into existence (read Ruth’s first blog here), to providing advice to other schools interested in setting up similar projects (read here), and announcing the long-list (click here).

 Lauren Ace is from south Wales, studied Drama at the University of Exeter and now lives in London, where she has worked in publishing for ten years.
 The Girls is her first picture book.
 The award-winning book is illustrated by Jenny Løvlie, a Norwegian illustrator, designer, creative, storyteller and bird enthusiast.
-Lauren will be awarded a trophy specially made by the children at an award Ceremony on 2 July 2019, at Cogan Primary School.
+Lauren and Jenny will be awarded trophies specially made by the children at an award Ceremony on 2 July 2019, at Cogan Primary School.

 On winning the award, Lauren said: